Ian Nelson (actor, born 1982)

 Ian Paul Nelson (born September 5, 1982) is an American actor.
 He is best known for his roles as Brian in Keith and Brady Carter in What Goes On.

 Personal life

 Ian is the founder and executive producer of Bubba's Chop Shop, an award-winning post-production studio located in Burbank, California.

 Nelson and actress/singer Skyler Day announced their engagement on December 11, 2015.
 Nelson and Day married in Camarillo, California on September 30, 2017.
+The couple had their first child in December 2024.